HendrikJan/lighthouse/docs/master/eloquent/relationships.md

 }
 ```

-And including fields from the pivot table can be done like this.
+And including fields from the pivot table can be done by defining the pivot attribute.

 ```graphql
 type UserRolePivot {